bjfer/blog/content/about/about.md

 embedded code and TCL, Bash and Python for scripting.

 I rely on Org mode for organizing, tracking and documenting my work.
 Whatever I am doing, you can safely bet I am doing it in Emacs.

 This blog is written using [ox-hugo](https://ox-hugo.scripter.co/), uses the [Poison Theme](https://themes.gohugo.io/themes/poison/) and is published using [Github Pages](https://pages.github.com/).

-Free fell to contact me at br[dot]fernandes[at]pm[dot]me.